 I hate to break it to you, but it turns out multitasking doesn’t work.
 The American Psychological Association states that the human brain isn’t designed to perform more than one task at a time and that this not only “takes a toll on productivity,” it also causes mental overload that “can result in catastrophe.”

 So if you want your meeting to be productive, you have to eliminate distractions.
 That means prohibiting all social media-bearing devices and interruptions from co-workers.
-Unless the roof is falling through the floor, it can wait.
+Everything else can wait.
 Keep your team’s focus on the job at hand and nothing else.
 More focus means more productivity and better performance.

 Write everything down